 Meanwhile, whisk the egg, the stock, the ground coriander and a good pinch of salt and pepper in a large bowl until well combined.

 Then, add half of your self-raising flour and whisk until there are no lumps.
 Add the other half of your flour and again, whisk until smooth.

 Now would be a good time to spend 1-2 minutes squeezing as much liquid out of the zucchini as possible.
 Then, add it to the fritter batter along with your parsley and stir through.

 Get some kitchen paper on a plate ready.

 Pre-heat a large, preferably non-stick pan on medium-high heat.
-Once the pan is nice and hot, add half of your oil, then add about 2 tablespoons of batter per fritter.
+Once the pan is nice and hot, add your canola oil, then add about 2 tablespoons of batter per fritter.
 Fry your zucchini fritters for about 2-3 minutes on each side.

-Transfer the fritters onto kitchen paper, then continue to fry the rest of your fritters with the rest of your batter and the other half of your oil.
+Transfer the fritters onto kitchen paper, then continue to fry the rest of your fritters until all your batter is used up.
+Add more oil if you need to.

 Serve straight away and enjoy.

 - Squeeze out as much water content out of the zucchini as possible.

 - If you are gluten-free, you use gluten-free self-raising flour instead of regular flour.